Recursive moment computation in Filon methods and application to high-frequency wave scattering in two dimensions: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Alfredo Dea\~no (University of Kent), Andrew Gibbs (University College London), Daan Huybrechs (KU Leuven), Anastasia Kisil (University of Manchester) and Sheehan Olver (Imperial College London) for several interesting discussions about highly oscillatory quadrature and special functions.
+The authors would like to thank Alfredo Dea\~no (Universidad Carlos III de Madrid), Andrew Gibbs (University College London), Daan Huybrechs (KU Leuven), Anastasia Kisil (University of Manchester) and Sheehan Olver (Imperial College London) for several interesting discussions about highly oscillatory quadrature and special functions.
 We also thank Victor Domínguez (Universidad P\'ublica de Navarra) for sharing the Matlab implementation for his Filon method with us.
 Finally, the authors gratefully acknowledge support from the UK Engineering and Physical Sciences Research Council (EPSRC) grant EP/L016516/1 for the University of Cambridge Centre for Doctoral Training, the Cambridge Centre for Analysis.
+GM also gratefully acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 850941).